vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 You can use one or more distributed port groups as Workload Networks.
 The network that provides connectivity to the Kubernetes Control Plane VMs is called Primary Workload Network.
 You can assign this network to all the namespaces on the Supervisor Cluster, or you can use different networks for each namespace.
 The Tanzu Kubernetes clusters connect to the Workload Network that is assigned to the namespace.

-The Supervisor Cluster leverages NSX Advanced Load Balancer (NSX ALB) to provide L4 load balancing for the Tanzu Kubernetes Clusters Control-Plane HA and L7 ingress to the applications deployed in the Tanzu Kubernetes Clusters.
+The Supervisor Cluster leverages NSX Advanced Load Balancer (NSX ALB) to provide L4 load balancing for the Tanzu Kubernetes clusters control-plane HA and L7 ingress to the applications deployed in the Tanzu Kubernetes clusters.
 Users access the applications by connecting to the Virtual IP address (VIP) of the applications provisioned by NSX Advanced Load Balancer.

 The following diagram shows a general overview for vSphere with Tanzu on vSphere Networking.